aiven/devportal/docs/tutorials/kafka-migration.rst

   In case of any connection problem to the source or target Apache Kafka cluster, you'll be able to see the following error message in the MirrorMaker 2 service overview page

   .. image:: /images/tutorials/kafka-migration/error-connection.png
-    :alt: Aiven Console, MirrorMaker 2 service overview, error message stating that the connectio to a target Kafka service is not working
+    :alt: Aiven Console, MirrorMaker 2 service overview, error message stating that the connection to a target Kafka service is not working

 Start the MirrorMaker 2 replication flow
 ''''''''''''''''''''''''''''''''''''''''